CFLSousa/Konane_Game/README.md

 When executing the Java interface, one of the buttons is called `"Carregar população"` and it is used to load the population.´

 When you press this button, if one of the files (*parametros*, *pesos.bin* or *vencedores.bin*) does not exist, it is given a message that a game may not have been previously saved.
-Thus, The first time the program is run, it is necessary to click on the `"Encontrar melhor jogador"` button.
+Thus, the first time the program is run, it is necessary to click on the `"Encontrar melhor jogador"` button.

 You can stop the game at any time (exit the Java client and turn off the Prolog server).
 When you start up again with the Prolog server and then the Java client, you can click on the `"Carregar população"` button.
 A dialog box will appear asking you to enter the number of generations you want (values in text boxes `"Tamanho da população"` and `"Número de gerações"` are ignored).

 To give an example, let's imagine that the first time you run the application you give an input of 50 generations and decided to stop the program at the 20th generation.
 Next time you run the application, if you enter 50 generations, it will calculate 30 more (if you want you can enter more or less generations than the first time, except a value that is less than or equal to the number of generations already calculated).
 For example, in this case if you enter a value less than or equal to 20 the program will not continue calculating generations.

-It should be noted that, even when the program computes all the generations entered, as long as the *pesos.bin*, *vencedores.bin* and *parametros* files are not deleted, it is possible to make more generations on the weights that were computed, which allows it to continue to improve a player for the generations you want.
+It should be noted that, even when the program computes all the generations entered, as long as the *pesos.bin*, *vencedores.bin* and *parametros* files are not deleted, it is possible to calculate more generations on the weights that were computed, which allows it to continue to improve a player for the generations you want.

 It should also be noted that if you have saved a game previously and in a later run click on `"Encontrar melhor jogador"`, the files from the previous calculation/run are lost, so you will have to save them elsewhere if you wish (*pesos.bin*, *vencedores.bin* and *parametros* files).
 Later, you can copy them back to the root of the project and continue to improve the player you had started.